Do you want quick results with SEO?

 Break Up Content With More SEO Optimized Header Tags

 Headings are not only good for the user, but they also help improve your SEO efforts.

 According to Page Optimizer Pro, one of the top 10 on-page ranking factors for Google is the H2 tag.
-Through a series of SEO experiements, it was discovered that the H2 tag carries a lot of weight for your keyword placements.
+Through a series of SEO experiments, it was discovered that the H2 tag carries a lot of weight for your keyword placements.

 Blake Akers at Webology also found that the number of H2 tags you have on the page is also important for SEO and higher rankings.

 Therefore, it’s a good idea to add more H2 tags to the page throughout your content.
 And be sure to use your target keywords and variations in these headers as well.
-You can also use H3 tags to label supporting content for the H2 sections, like I’m doing here on this page.
+You can also use H3 tags to label supporting content for the H2 sections like I’m doing here on this page.

-I talk more about this concept and how to get ideas from your top ranking competitors in my post on how to boost search results for keywords.
+I talk more about this concept and how to get ideas from your top-ranking competitors in my post on how to boost search results for keywords.

 Improve Your Secondary SEO Keyword Rankings